 The Emma S. Barrientos Mexican American Cultural Center, in Collaboration with Nuestro Grupo and AISD presents:

 Saturdays, January 10 – May 2: 9am-12pm

 The Academia Cuauhtli (Eagle Academy) is a language and culture revitalization project.
 It offers AISD 4th grade students and their parents the opportunity to learn about Mexican American and Tejano history and culture.
 Come join and experience Spanish-led classes that are engaging, authentic, and interactive, while fostering critical thinking.
 Registration is open to 4th grade students that attend Sanchez, Zavala, and Metz Elementary Schools.
 Space is limited, register today!
 Program flyer available for download here.

 The Emma S. Barrientos Mexican American Cultural Center is proud to offer Leer y Crear, a bilingual story time for families, on a monthly basis.
 A story from our library is read in an interactive setting and following the reading participants will be lead through a themed art activity related to the story.
 This program is FREE and all ages are welcome.

+All materials provided.
 Children 12 and under must be accompanied by a participating adult.
 It is suggested that participants arrive 30 minutes early to secure a parking pass and fill out proper registration forms.
 Space is limited.